Available starting in WinBidPro 15.6 Beta

 Hint: If you don't know CAD, but want a truly profressional and unique Title Block, try finding a company or individual you can pay to make a profressional CAD logo and/or Title Block for you that you can use in WinBidPro.

-Alternatively, you can search for free Title Blocks on Google search (or Google image search) that you may modify to use with WinBidPro.
-You may also have CAD drawings from previous jobs that were done by a third-party CAD shop.
-You should check to be sure there are not legal restrictions preventing you from reusing any Title Block you find from an outside source.
+Alternatively, you can often search for free Title Blocks on Google search (or Google image search) to use for your purposes.
+You may also have CAD drawings from previous jobs that were done by a third-party professional CAD shop.
+You should check to be sure there are not legal restrictions preventing you from reusing such a Title Block before adjusting it for use in WinBidPro.

-Attributes are text that gets replaced whenever your title block is inserted into a drawing -- For instance, an attribute called "ARCHITECT" would be where the name of the architect would be placed when WinBidPro generates a shop drawing.
+Attributes are text objects that get replaced whenever your title block is inserted into a drawing -- For instance, an attribute called "ARCHITECT" would be where the name of the architect would be placed when WinBidPro generates a shop drawing.

-To get started with making a custom title block, we recommend starting with one of the 8.5 x 11 samples in the
+To get started with making a custom title block, we recommend starting with one of samples in the

 Important: The bottom left corner of the title block drawing should start at the coordinate